 As a result of this speech, Charlotte Despard, Teresa Billington-Greig, Edith How-Martyn, Dora Marsden, Helena Normanton, Anne Cobden Sanderson, Emma Sproson, Margaret Nevinson, Henria Williams, Violet Tillard and seventy other members of the WSPU left to form the Women's Freedom League (WFL).
 Most of its members were socialists who wanted to work closely with the Labour Party who "regarded it as hypocritical for a movement for women's democracy to deny democracy to its own members."
 (4)

 The Women's Freedom League grew rapidly, and soon had sixty branches throughout Britain with an overall membership of about 4,000 people.
 This was over twice the size of the WSPU.
 The WFL also established its own newspaper, The Vote.
-The first edition was published on 30th October 1909.
-It claimed: "We hope and believe that through its pages the public will come to understand what the Parliamentary Franchise means to us women.
+The first edition, published on 8th September 1909, consisted of four pages.
+Two months later it had grown to eight pages.
+(5) The newspaper pointed out: "We hope and believe that through its pages the public will come to understand what the Parliamentary Franchise means to us women.
 Now it will be both a symbol of citizenship and the key to a door opening out on such service to the community as we have never yet been allowed to render, and therefore it is our earnest hope that our paper will keep its place in the hearts of men and women long after the first victory has been won."
-(4a)
+(6)

-Two of the Women's Freedom League leaders, Teresa Billington-Greig and Charlotte Despard, were both talented writers and were the main people responsible for producing the newspaper.
-It was used to inform the public of WFL campaigns such as the refusal to pay taxes and to fill in the 1911 Census forms.
-One of Britain's leading writers, Cicely Hamilton, became editor of the newspaper.
-(5)
+Two of the Women's Freedom League leaders, Teresa Billington-Greig and Charlotte Despard, and were both talented writers and were the main people responsible for producing the newspaper.
+Louisa Thomson-Price was an experienced journalist and became consultant editor.
+She also became director of its publishing company, Minerva Publishing.
+(7) One of Britain's leading writers, Cicely Hamilton, became the first editor of the newspaper.
+(8)

 A bill was introduced in March 1928 to give women the vote on the same terms as men.
 There was little opposition in Parliament to the bill and it became law on 2nd July 1928.
 As a result, all women over the age of 21 could now vote in elections.
 Many of the women who had fought for this right were now dead including Elizabeth Garrett Anderson, Barbara Bodichon, Emily Davies, Elizabeth Wolstenholme-Elmy, Constance Lytton and Emmeline Pankhurst.